 The Minister, Hajrulla Çeku stressed the importance of cooperation and coordination with institutions and strategic partners, in the field of planning and protection of cultural heritage, as an essential component of spatial development: “The inclusion of cultural heritage in spatial planning documents is a mandatory step in in order to ensure an effective protection, management and controlled development of cultural heritage in relation to developments at the level of spatial planning.
 This complex process requires maximum commitment and coordination from all institutions and actors operating in this field.
 In this regard, we are pleased that today we are taking steps towards cooperation, placing the integrated conservation component within the spatial planning agenda. “

 The Head of UNHABITAT in Kosovo, Mr. Omar Siddique, emphasized that “Culture is a key element to humanizing municipalities and embodies the human face of sustainable development at the local level.
 Culture-empowered spatial strategies contribute to people-centered local governance models with bottom-up, participatory planning.
 The partnership launched today between UN-Habitat Kosovo and the Ministry of Culture, Youth and Sports is the first step in celebrating culture as a dynamic process for the reinvention of Kosovo’s municipalities towards more inclusive, green and liveable places.”

-co-financing from UN-Habitat and Ministry of Culture, Youth and Sports.
+The implementation is planned for the years 2021-2024 with co-financing from UN-Habitat and Ministry of Culture, Youth and Sports.